krivenko/libcommute/doc/loperator/hilbert_space.rst

       //
     }

-    // Other members if needed ...
+    // Other members as needed ...
   };

 This approach gives total control over elementary space creation.
 It works best